-Building a new home can give you the freedom to choose your own colors and finishes, while buying a resale home means you’ll have to settle for someone else’s style choices.
+Building a new home can give you the freedom to choose your own colors, fixtures and finishes, while buying a resale home means you’ll have to settle for someone else’s style choices.
 Pink roses might be nice for Valentine’s Day, but chances are you won’t be thrilled about seeing them on your bathroom walls every morning.
-And while you can always redecorate later, changing items like carpeting and cabinetry can be expensive—and they’re often put off for a rainy day that never seems to come.
+And while you can always redecorate later, changing items like carpeting and cabinetry can be expensive—and such renovations are often put off for a rainy day that never seems to come.

-Today’s new homes can offer floor plans designed to fit the way you live, with convenient features like walk-in closets, generous kitchen pantries, cabinets with pull-out shelves, garage space options and large basements that provide plenty of room for growth.
+Today’s new homes offer floor plans designed to fit the way you live, with convenient features like walk-in closets, generous kitchen pantries, cabinets with pull-out shelves, extended and RV garages and large basements that provide plenty of room for growth.
 With resale homes, especially older models, you may find that the storage space is limited or has been customized to someone else’s preferences.

-Brand new homes can include a builder’s warranty, providing an added sense of security for the years ahead.
-Heating and cooling systems are also new and often covered under manufacturer’s warranties, so you don’t need to worry about replacing them right after you move in.
+Brand-new homes can include a builder’s warranty, providing an added sense of security for years to come.
+Heating and cooling systems are also new and often covered under manufacturer’s warranties, so you won’t need to worry about replacing them right after you move in.
 On the other hand, many resale homes don’t come with a warranty included in the price.
-If a warranty is important to you, you may have to pay extra or negotiate with the seller to pay the cost.
+If a warranty is important to you, you may have to pay extra or negotiate for the seller to cover the cost.